saltstack/salt-windows-msi/README.md

 # Windows MSI installer build toolkit

-This project creates a Salt Minion msi installer using [WiX][WiXId].
+This project creates a Salt Minion msi installer using [WiX][WiX_link].
-The focus on unattended install.
+The focus is on unattended install.

 ## Features